Milan Panić: MP Biomedicals

-Political and Public Service in Europe
+Political and public service in Europe

 Prime Minister of Yugoslavia

 In July 1992, Panić assumed the position of Prime Minister of the Federal Republic of Yugoslavia, at the request of Yugoslav President Dobrica Ćosić and Serbian President Slobodan Milošević.
 Panić set out goals of achieving peace, drafting a constitution, lifting U.N. sanctions, and pushing for the closure of concentration camps.
 In August 1992, he played a central role in the London International Conference on the Former Yugoslavia, which called for international attention to the country's worsening economic and political situation.
 At the conference, Panić submitted a twelve-point Plan for Peace.
 One month later, Panić delivered a "Speech of Peace" address in front of the United Nations General Assembly.

 On 2 December 1992, Panić announced his intention to challenge Milošević for the Serbian presidency, campaigning on a platform of economic reforms and bringing a peaceful resolution to the Bosnian War.
 Panić contended that Milošević had crippled Serbia by allowing unemployment and inflation to rise, while inciting isolation and sanctions by the international community.
-Panić appealed directly to Serbian youth and older voters seeking a compromise in the ongoing conflict that included recognition of Croatia and Bosnia-Herzegovina in their current borders.
+Panić appealed directly to Serbian youth and older voters seeking a compromise in the ongoing conflict that included recognition of Croatia and Bosnia-Herzegovina with their current borders.
 In the 1992 Serbian general election, Panić came in second behind Milošević, receiving 32% of votes cast.
 In the aftermath, observers at the Helsinki Commission, political experts, and journalists alleged that Milošević and his supporters had manipulated the election results through improper use of state media and vote tampering.

-Yugoslavia Peace Efforts and Dayton Accords
+Yugoslavia peace efforts and Dayton Accords

 Following his term as prime minister, Panić stayed involved in the effort to restore peace and democracy in the region.
 In December 1993, he began correspondence with U.S. President Bill Clinton regarding a proposed peace summit with all heads of state of the former Yugoslavia.
 In 1994, he met with Clinton and his advisers in California to discuss the proposal further.
 Following additional discussions over the next two years, in which Panić proposed a Balkans peace conference, the Clinton Administration convened the Conference on Establishing Peace at Wright-Patterson Air Force Base in Dayton, Ohio, USA.

 The Conference culminated in the signing of the Dayton Accords on 21 November 1995, which brought an end to the Bosnian War by dividing Bosnia and Herzegovina into two separate entities: The Federation of Bosnia and Herzegovina and the Republika Srpska.
-Since the end of the war, Panić has continued to push for democracy in the Yugoslav region by convening political activists and advocating in the media.
+Following the end of the war, Panić continued to push for democracy in the Yugoslav region by convening political activists and advocating in the media.